About Holy Brook Meadows

 Holy Brook Meadows is situated just north of Buckfast on the southern edge of Dartmoor National Park.
 The land comprises two fields divided by the Holy Brook.
 It is bordered by ancient woodland and a short walk away from the river Dart.

-Until we took over ownership, the land was used mostly for grazing horses.
+Until we took over ownership, the land was used mostly for grazing cattle and horses.
 Now the land is normally grazed in late autumn or early winter by sheep.
-We then grow an early hay crop which is taken in mid June after which the meadows are made ready for the summer camps.
+We then grow an early hay crop which is taken in mid June after which the meadows rest until they are made ready for the summer camps.

 Our work with the land